basespace/basespace-ruby-sdk/README.md

 ## Feature Requests and Bugs

-Please feel free to report any feedback regarding the BaseSpace Ruby SDK directly to the [GitHub repository](https://github.com/joejimbo/basespace-ruby-sdk).
-We appreciate any and all feedback about the SDKs and we will do anything we can to improve the functionality and quality of the SDK to make it easy for developers to use.
+Please report any feedback regarding the BaseSpace Ruby SDK directly to the [GitHub repository](https://github.com/joejimbo/basespace-ruby-sdk).
+We appreciate any and all feedback about the SDKs and we will do anything we can to improve the functionality and quality of the SDK to make it the best SDK for developers to use.

 # SDK Development Manual